 While in the UK we tend to go for shorter-term mortgages and change deals frequently, in other countries, such as Germany and Japan, homeowners generally prefer longer fixed-rate deals.
 This is because they want to mitigate the risk of interest rates going up and struggling to make the repayments.

 As we have been in a low-interest rate environment for an extended period of time in the UK, it is easy to forget that the Bank of England base rate has been considerably higher in the recent past.
 Indeed, we welcomed in the year 2000 with interest rates at 5.5%, with it peaking at 6% in February of that year, before it started trending down.
-It has been at or below 0.5% since March 2009 and is currently at just 0.1%.
+It has been below 0.75% since March 2009 and is currently at 1%.
 Comparatively, in the early 1990s rates were just under 14%.
 With this in mind, mortgage lenders have been obligated to stress test the affordability of their mortgage deals if the interest rate rose by 3% or more in the first 5 years to try to ensure people aren't borrowing too much.

 For some borrowers, the risk of significant rises in their monthly repayments - and a larger total amount to be paid back - is too great to take.
 Instead, they prefer to fix for as long as possible - paying a premium to do so - in exchange for certainty and clarity on what their monthly outgoings will be.